 Scattered throughout the world's oceans are "wooden cities of life," providing oases for drifting microbes and small animals, a new study has found.

-These sunken chunks of wood, along with other organic material such as dead whales, may act as stepping stones for a variety of bizarre creatures that also thrive near hydrothermal vents, where super-heated water spews out of the seafloor, said Christina Bienhold, a researcher at Germany's Max Planck Institute for Marine Microbiology.
+These sunken chunks of wood, along with other organic material like dead whales, may act as stepping stones for a variety of bizarre creatures that also thrive near hydrothermal vents, where super-heated water spews out of the seafloor, said Christina Bienhold, a researcher at Germany's Max Planck Institute for Marine Microbiology.

 In a recent study, Bienhold's team placed logs on the bottom of the eastern Mediterranean Sea and found that a wide variety of life sprung up there in the span of only a year, including newfound species of aquatic worms, she told OurAmazingPlanet.